Water Treatment Glossary:

 Related: DechlorinationChloramine

-Cities like Kitchener, Waterloo, Cambridge, and Guelph have started using chloramine to treat the water.
-This is a blend of chlorine and ammonia which enables the chlorine to last longer in the distribution process.
-It’s important to know the difference because this chemical blend is much harder to remove than chlorine on its own.
+Cities like Kitchener, Waterloo, Cambridge, and Brantford use chloramine to treat their water.
+This is a blend of chlorine and ammonia which enables the chlorine to last longer through the distribution process.
+It's important to know the difference because this chemical blend is much harder to remove than chlorine on its own.
 Chloramine also still has all the same effects as chlorine.

 Related: DechlorinationSediment